atilalevy/signin/README.md

 # SignIn and Register Page

-A login and registration page developed with React, based on the layout and design of Liviu Anghelina.
+A single login page developed with React, based on the layout and design of Liviu Anghelina.
 Link below: https://dribbble.com/shots/13978607-SuperPath-Create-Account-and-Register-Screen/attachments/5592287?mode=media

 ### Installation